RenderKit/embree/doc/src/renderer.md

 The navigation in the interactive display mode follows the camera orbit model, where the camera revolves around the current center of interest.
-The camera navigation assumes the y-axis to point upwards.
-If your scene is modelled using the z-axis as up axis we recommend rotating the scene.
+The camera navigation assumes the $y$-axis to point upwards.
+If your scene is modelled using the $z$-axis as up axis we recommend rotating the scene.

 Left Mouse Button
 :   Rotate around center of interest